lcgiuntoli/Thesis-Ideas-/CANE-Outline.md

 3. Process: what figures appear in ἱστ scholia?
 What sources are cited?
 4. Sources: overwhelmingly lit. works or works on mythology
     - Chronology: literary works *before* Aristarchus
+5. Mythological figures?
+Is it possible to generalize?

 Discuss process (What-How-Why)